Vienna’s most popular tourist attraction is Schönbrunn, with its palace, museums, the zoo and huge park (and Christmas and Easter markets).

 The surrounding landscaped gardens and wider grounds are freely accessible and contain various highlights, such as (fake) Roman ruins or an obelisk.

-Most importantly, the Schönbrunn park also has the zoo, which ranks as one of the best in the world.
-They have giant pandas, which is all you need to know.
+Most importantly, the Schönbrunn park also has a large zoo, which ranks as one of the best in the world.

 Outside Schönbrunn